Letting Go of Unrealistic Expectations in Motherhood

 • the health of our relationships

-If we are 𝙨𝙩𝙧𝙚𝙨𝙨𝙚𝙙 out about not doing all the healthy living things, we do more harm than good.
+If we are 𝙨𝙩𝙧𝙚𝙨𝙨𝙚𝙙 out about not doing all the things, we do more harm than good.

 If we are ignoring our spiritual health and have lost our connection to God, we are going to feel depressed and lost and not have something to ground us when the chaos hits.

-The foundation for our health is about finding gratitude and joy in our lives.
-As we build a strong and rooted foundation, the other things we wish to accomplish (like our nutrition, fitness, etc. goals) will fall into place, with much less effort needed.
+The foundation for our well-being is about finding gratitude and joy in our lives.
+As we build a strong and rooted foundation, the other things we wish to accomplish (like our nutrition, fitness, etc., goals) will fall into place, with much less effort needed.

 Building a Holistic Foundation